johnwcowan/r7rs-work/MaybeEither.md

 either correct (Right) or an error (Left).

-Note that the terms Maybe, Just, Nothing, Either, Right, and Left are capitalized in this SRFI so as not to be confused from their ordinary use as English words.
+Note that the terms Maybe, Just, Nothing, Either, Right, and Left are capitalized in this SRFI so as not to be confused with their ordinary use as English words.
+Thus "returns Nothing" means "returns the unique Nothing object"; "returns nothing" could be interpreted as "returns no values".

 ## Rationale